What is culture?

 Smith invites us “to become aware of our immersions.”
 (Smith, James K. A. “You Are What You Love:” p.38.)

 Paul also notices the immersions of the culture he is visiting in Acts 17:22-24.
 The idol “to the unknown god” exists in all our cultures.
 After listening and learning Paul enters dialogue among those he has the most in common.
 He was noticed by others and invited into conversation.
 He is asked questions.

-The unknown god gave Paul an opening to point to Christ and share good news.
+The unknown god gave Paul an opening to point to Christ and share the good news.
 But Paul doesn’t stop there.
-He goes onto reference the poets of the context to reframe the invitation of God into relationship through Christ in a way already familiar to the Athenians.
-Stepping inside their worldview Paul invites them to transform their understanding of reality in the hope of Christ.
+He goes on to reference the poets of the culture to reframe the invitation of God into relationship through Christ in a way already familiar to the Athenians.
+Stepping inside their worldview Paul invites them to have their understanding of reality transformed in the hope of Christ.
 (Hiebert, Paul G. Transforming Worldviews, Kindle Locations 287-288.)